 Music education is an important aspect of a wellrounded education; however, components of music education, such as singing and playing wind instruments, present a higher probability of COVID-19 transmission than other school subjects do.

-The following COVID-safe practices (CSPs) are required for singing and playing wind instruments as part of an instructional class, and as part of extracurricular activities such as marching band, concert band and choir.
+The following COVID safe practices (CSPs) are required for singing and playing wind instruments as part of an instructional class such as band and choir, and as part of co-curricular activities such as band attendance at athletic events.